Zymrael/wattnet-fx-trading/README.md

 For clarifications or inquiries about the code, contact michael [at] neuri.ai For any request, feel free to open a thread under `Issues`.

-If you find our work interesting or useful, consider citing our work:
+If you find our work interesting or useful, consider citing it:
 ```
 @article{poli2019wattnet,
   title={WATTNet: Learning to Trade FX via Hierarchical Spatio-Temporal Representation of Highly Multivariate Time Series},